 Personalized counseling

-The first eye exam should not be delayed.
-A child's vision develops during the first years of life, and any problem detected late may become irreversible.
-A consultation takes a few minutes, but it can change your child's future.
+The first ophthalmological check-up should not be delayed.
+A child's vision develops in the first years of life, and any problem detected late can become irreversible.
+A consultation takes a few minutes but can change a child's future.

-*This article is for informational purposes only and does not replace medical advice.
-For personalized recommendations, consult a specialist.
+*This article is for informational purposes only and does not replace medical consultation.
+For personalized recommendations, consult specialists.

 Sources: